SynixeTactical/Documents/operations/terminology.md

 ## Tactics

-### Target
+### Contact

 1. A potentially hostile enemy.
-    - Used to note a hostile in a particular bearing/range from the unit.
+    - Used to note a potential hostile in a particular bearing/range from the unit.
+This could be used for unknowns as well.

-### Contact
+### Threat/Tango

 1. An enemy unit which is engaging friendlies.
-    - Contact is the natural progression of a target who has become aware of friendlies and begun engaging.
+    - Threat/tango is the natural progression of a contact who has become aware of friendlies and engagement.

 ### A.D.D.